OSU-HPCC/example_submission_scripts/blast+/README.md

    `$ cp /opt/example_submission_scripts/blast+/* .`

    note the space followed by a period at the end of the last command -- that means copy the files *here*
+   check that they really did copy:
+   `$ ls`
+   you should see the output:
+   `blastn.pbs  README.md  seq.fasta`

 6. OBEY:  type in the following command to submit the blast job now so that it'll finish before the end of class